pRoy24/tokencaps/README.md

 TokenPlex uses [YugaByte](www.yugabyte.com) which is a unified CQL + Redis implementation.

-For instructions on how to build YugaByte from source, [here](https://github.com/YugaByte/yugabyte-db)
+For instructions on how to build YugaByte from source, see [here](https://github.com/YugaByte/yugabyte-db)

 To download and install binaries for your platform, see [here](https://docs.yugabyte.com/quick-start/install/)